 The committee is sensitive to the needs of the smaller schools and those with limited budgets.

-Two years must elapse after a school receives a grant before it is again eligible (see list to the right).
+Two years must elapse after a school receives a grant before it is again eligible (see below).
 Schools which do not submit a grant report are ineligible for future grants.

 The maximum grant for a project is $2,000.